touchtalent/BobbleAndroidSDK/readme_core.md

 # BobbleSDK

 BobbleSDK is a collection of multiple SDKs which can be used to power conversations with cutting-edge AI technology.
-BobbleSDK is designed to provide tailored experience to suite requirements of every applications.
+BobbleSDK is designed to provide tailored experience to suite requirements of every application.
 Developers can either choose to implement the whole IME inside their application or choose from a variety of modules individually as per their need.

 ## <a name="requirements"></a>System Requirements
 - Minimum supported Android SDK level is 23 (Android 6.0)